LauraPuerto82/mini-ia-projects-/02.- image-classification-cnn/README.md

-# 🧥 Mini-Project: Image Classification with CNNs
+# 🔢 Mini-Project: Handwritten Digit Classification with CNN

 This project is part of my AI & Machine Learning specialization roadmap.
-It focuses on developing and evaluating a Convolutional Neural Network (CNN) to classify grayscale fashion images from the Fashion MNIST dataset.
+It focuses on training a Convolutional Neural Network (CNN) to classify grayscale images of handwritten digits from the MNIST dataset.

 ## 🧪 Objective
-To train a CNN model from scratch to accurately classify clothing items into 10 predefined categories using Fashion MNIST.
+To build and evaluate a CNN capable of classifying handwritten digits (0–9) from the MNIST dataset with high accuracy.

 ## 🧱 Model Architecture
 - Input: 28×28 grayscale images